serhii-vasylenko/goit-react-hw-test/README.md

 ### Description
-An application for tracking tweets
+An application for tracking tweets with mobile, tablet and desktop verions.

 ### Built With
 - [React](https://reactjs.org/e)